IN MEMORIUM – 6 MARCH 2015

 Her commitment to bringing awareness and scientific solutions to the prevention and treatment of metastatic breast cancer also continues through her research fund for the Memorial Sloan Kettering Cancer Center.

 This website has come full-circle.
-More than eight years ago I heard the words, “You have cancer” for the first time.
+More than eight years ago [in December 2006] I heard the words, “You have cancer” for the first time.

 I started writing about my experiences as a wife and young mother of 3 with breast cancer.
 I began by posting them on my Facebook page.
 Soon my friends were asking how their own friends and relatives could read my words.
 I was writing about the darker, richer emotions I was feeling — aimlessness, fear, despair — but also the dogged commitment to always be strong with an enthusiasm for life.